 HEre are some of the projects in East Africa that CanAssist is working on - or plans to start soon.
 Your donation can help us complete this work.

 The Hope For Youth School in Uganda has received support from CanAssist over the past several years and the students are doing well.
 The school now has a teachers' quarters which facilitates the hiring and retention of good teachers.
 Having affordable accommodation on site means that teachers can focus more on their students and their lessons.
-Currently we are in the process of building a new 4 classroom school structure on the property to replace the original structure that has become quite dilapidated.
-The first two classroom units are done and we are actively seeking funds for the fourth and final one.
+Currently we are in the process of building a new 4 classroom school structure on the property to replace the original school that has become quite dilapidated.
+Construction has begun on the third classroom and we are actively seeking funds for the fourth and final one.
 Your donation can help us finish this great school!

-Canassist recently funded the repair of 4 borehole wells in the Mukono region of Uganda.
-These outdated community boreholes were in much need of repair as each well services more than 1000 people.
+Canassist recently funded the repair of 5 borehole wells in the Mukono region of Uganda.
+These outdated community boreholes were in much need of repair as each well services 500-1000 people.
 Access to clean water is a basic human need which CanAssist is happy to support.
 There are additional wells that need repair and with your help we CanAssist!

 CanAssist recently funded the construction of a 4 door pit latrine at Ramula Secondary School in rural Kenya.
 The hard working students at this busy day school will now benefit from improved sanitation and improved health outcomes.

 "Dr. Mary Drinkwater is working with a group of Maasai women in the rural Rift Valley of Kenya to start a Maasai Girls Vocational and Leadership Training Centre near Magadi, Kenya.
 In July, 2017, the title and focus of the project has been expanded to include youth and the broader community development.
 Recently Mary and her group completed this 2-door latrine, an essential requirement for this new school.
-The new title in the 'How to Donate' section is: Namayianha: Maasai Youth & Community Empowerment Centre - Kenya"
+The new title in the 'How to Donate' section is: Namayianha: Maasai Youth & Community Empowerment Centre - Kenya".

 CanAssist recently completed this teachers' quarters in rural Uganda.
 This three unit structure can now house three permanent teachers.
 The addition of electrical power means that teachers can mark papers and plan lessons into the evening hours.
 Secure on site housing means that the school can attract teachers to the area and entice them to stay.

 Here is an update from another high school in rural Kenya.
 The Nyalunya Secondary School was also in need of a new latrine.
 Logistics for this project were discussed when trustee, Nancy Grew, visited the school in May, 2018.
-The project is nearing completion and this infrastructure project will have a positive effect on the school and the school community.
+The project is now complete and this infrastructure project will have a positive effect on the school and the school community.